Here's How Immigrants and Students Can Spot and Avoid Rental Scams

 Before renting that first apartment, do your research.
 This can't be stressed enough.
 Do basic research on the Internet, Google the landlord and property management company or rental website, and check e-mails, names, property addresses, etc., looking for controversies, criminal charges, or scam warnings.

-If there is a real estate company that represents this particular landlord, make sure you google some feedback and reviews regarding their professionalism, reputation and credibility.
-If they are reasonable, there should be testimonials from former clients and peers.
+If a real estate company represents this landlord, you should Google feedback and reviews regarding their professionalism, reputation, and credibility.
+If they are reasonable, testimonials from former clients and peers should be available.

 Know the median rental price in your city

-Also, as part of your required research, investigate the median rental price in the city or location where you’re trying to rent.
-This should give you a basic understanding of what kind of price is reasonable for the particular place and neighbourhood you’re looking at.
-Check out Padmappers, Rentals.ca, Rentsync, etc. These companies issue monthly reports on rent prices across Canada.
+Also, as part of your required research, investigate the median rental price in the city or location where you're trying to rent.
+This should give you a basic understanding of what kind of price is reasonable for the particular place and neighbourhood you're looking at.
+Check out Rentals.ca or Rentsync, etc. These companies issue monthly reports on rent prices across Canada.
 Once you have this info, be suspicious of any rental price below the median.
-It could be a scam and a warning (too good to be true) that something isn’t right.
+It could be a scam and a warning (too good to be confirmed) that something isn't right.

 If you can, speak with current or past tenants about the landlord.

-Only rent from a renting platform, like rentalsfornewcomers.com, that is transparent in all dealings and verifies its users (landlords and property management companies).
-If it doesn’t, move on.
+Only rent from a platform like rentalsfornewcomers.com, which is transparent in all dealings and verifies its users (landlords and property management companies).
+If it doesn't, move on.

 If you can, speak with current or past tenants about the landlord.
 Also, many landlords today will provide references or online testimonials about their property and stewardship.